 Our Teaching Philosophy

-In our experience, asking questions about the brain is a wonderful way to get students interested in science.
-Almost as soon as you start thinking about it, it is apparent that nearly every aspect of our experience is shaped by our brain.
-For this reason, it’s easy to get anyone to be curious about neuroscience and behavior.
-Even students interested in poetry, music, sports, or philosophy will find an immediate relationship between their passion and the brain.
+In our experience, the brain is a wonderful way to get students interested in science.
+Nearly every aspect of our experience is shaped by our brain.
+Even students interested in poetry, music, sports, or philosophy will find an immediate relationship between their passion and neuroscience.

 Scientists challenge the assumptions and biases we all hold about the way things work — “how can we be sure that genes are made of DNA, if we can’t even see the stuff?”.
 We believe, therefore, that even beyond the lab science training empowers people to identify problems and work toward solutions in their own unique ways.
 We love science and are always excited to see our students continue to pursue it, but we’re just as excited when they apply aspects of scientific problem solving to their other passions.